 I have selected a training program, now what?

-It is important to have your dog examined by your veterinarian to ensure your pet is healthy, free from parasites, and up-to-date on vaccinations.
+It is important to have your dog examined by your veterinarian to ensure your pet is healthy, free from parasites, and up-to-date on all vaccinations.
 Contact the facility or trainer of your choice and get started!
-By enrolling and actively participating in a dog training class, you will help your dog become a well-behaved member of your family, a great companion.
-Both your family and your community will benefit from you owning an obedience trained dog!
+By enrolling and actively participating in a dog training class, you will help your dog become a well-behaved member of your family and a great companion.
+Both your family and your community will benefit from you owning an obedience trained dog.

 Association of Pet Dog Trainers (APDT)